 Butt joints are created when two edges of drywall sheets come together to form a joint or seam.
-Since these joints are not recessed, it may be a bit difficult for a beginner to conceal them afterwards.
-However, drywall with butt joints are a lot easier to install than those with recessed joints.
+Since these joints are not recessed, it may be a bit difficult for a beginner to conceal them afterward.
+However, drywall with butt joints is a lot easier to install than those with recessed joints.
 To install drywall using butt joints, follow the simple steps below.

 Step 1 - Planning Stage